Texas sues Biden administration over halt to deportations

 Biden also says he will push to give legal status and a path to citizenship to anyone in the United States before Jan.
 1, an estimated 11 million people.

 Texas shares more than 1,200 miles of border with Mexico, which the state’s Republican leaders say makes them particularly invested in the nation’s immigration policies.
+It also received thousands of refugees annually before Trump virtually ended admissions.

+The state is currently leading a fight to overturn the Deferred Action for Childhood Arrivals program Obama instituted in 2012 that confers limited protections on immigrants brought to the U.S. illegally as children.
+Friday’s lawsuit echoes many of the same arguments Texas is making against DACA, that immigrants without authorization drain educational and health-care resources.
+Supporters of immigrant protections say those arguments are flawed and that immigrants help the state’s economy and health-care sector, particularly during the COVID-19 pandemic.

 But battles over enforcement during the Obama administration have also provided ambitious Texas politicians a ready-made national platform, including former Gov. Rick Perry, who ran twice for president, and Gov. Greg Abbott, a potential 2024 contender who bragged as state attorney general that his job was to sue the federal government and go home.